-With Alexa, Google Hub, Cortana, and a bunch of other voice assistants hitting the market – and the Amazon Echo being one of the breakout technologies at CES 2017 in Vegas – SEOs and marketers had to take notice; this was clearly where search was heading.
+With Alexa, Google Hub, Cortana, and a bunch of other voice assistants hitting the market – and the Amazon Echo being one of the breakout technologies at CES 2017 in Vegas – SEOs and marketers had to take notice; this was clearly where the search was heading.

-Articles sprang up on how to optimise for Voice Search and how, by 2020, over 50% of all searches would be done via voice search.
+Articles sprang up on how to optimize for Voice Search and how, by 2020, over 50% of all searches would be done via voice search.
 It was strongly suggested that voice search should be at the top of your SEO strategy for the next year.

 Now, don’t get me wrong, I love a prediction.
 I mean, who didn’t love the Paul the Octopus predicting the results of world cup 2010 matches?
 It was great (and yes, he had an 85% success rate).
 But we aren’t psychic octopi (clearly, he was).

-The point I’m trying to make here, is that I take these articles with a pinch of salt, and here’s why you should too.
+The point I’m trying to make here is that I take these articles with a pinch of salt, and here’s why you should too.

 Give me data or give me death

-Even one of the best bits of research out there about how popular voice search is includes functions like:
+Even one of the best bits of research out there about how popular voice search includes functions like:

 - Setting/managing alarms